 Over the next several years, Montpelier is excavating and reconstructing the homes of the enslaved familes who lived and worked near the Montpelier main house.
 Archaeological investigations in the yard between the garden and the mansion have revealed a number of outbuildings that date to the early 19th century, including two slave quarters, a detached kitchen, two smokehouses, and one additional structure.
 Daily activities of the enslaved domestics working and living in this yard would have revolved around preparing the Madison family's meals, chores for the main house, and providing for their own households.

-Archaeological excavations in the South Yard have provided clues to this intrinsic value.
-The evidence has revealed the structures were timber frame with masonry chimneys and raised wooden floors.
+Archaeological excavations in the South Yard have provided important information to the appearance of these structures.
+The evidence has revealed the two duplex quarters were timber frame (16x32 ft) with masonry chimneys and raised wooden floors.
 Large amounts of window glass has also been recovered in the area of the South Yard duplexes suggesting these homes had glazed windows.
-The details suggest structures were built from more refined materials that would have been more costly than materials used for standard log structures that most slaves lived.
-The location near the mansion suggests the attention to detail might have been due to anesthetic considerations.
-The Stable Quarter structure is in complete contrast to these homes.
+The smokehouses (14x14 ft) were also timber frame, but set at grade to contain smoke and protect the hams within from animals.